 Make sure that whatever international bank account you are looking at, it supports the currencies you need to hold in your account.

-Below are some of the best international bank accounts for expats living and working abroad.
+Below are some of the best international banks to create bank accounts for expats living and working abroad.
 A few key things to bear in mind when considering the best account for you is:

 The HSBC Expat Account is available in pound sterling, dollars, or euros, and includes a debit card, foreign exchange app, and 24/7 phone access to your account.
 This account is most suitable for people who already bank with HSBC and regularly move countries or regularly make international payments.

 To have this account, you must be 18 years or over, currently live in an eligible country or region, and hold a minimum with £50,000 with HSBC, be qualified already for HSBC Premier in another country, or have a sole salary of £100,000.